 Have you ever visited our Student Service Centre at Waiheke High School?
 It is situated opposite the Hard Materials building and it is in fact quite hard to find if you don’t already know where it is.
 Here is some information about the services that we offer within the Student Service Centre:

-Clinical Psychologist sessions – Mondays and Tuesdays 9.00am – 2.30pm during term time
+Clinical Psychologist sessions – Fridays 9.00am – 2.30pm during term time

 Doctors Clinic with the GP – Wednesdays 9.00am – 1.00pm during term time